Warzone/website/README.md

     - Team association shown on player profile

 ## Ideas
-1. Incentify youtube, twitch, playmaking on Team.gg
+1. Incentify youtube, twitch, playmaking on Warzone
     - Highlight videos, channels somewhere on homepage or seperate page
 2. Github updates live on website.
 Just like discord